Aelurognathus: Discovery

 The type species is Aelurognathus tigriceps, originally named Scymnognathus tigriceps by South African paleontologists Robert Broom and Sydney H. Haughton in 1913, and later assigned to the new genus Aelurognathus by Haughton in 1924.

 Scymnognathus parringtoni von Huene, 1950, previously assigned to Aelurognathus, is now classified as a species of Sauroctonus.
 Aelurognathus nyasaensis Haughton, 1926 is not referable to the genus.

 Palaeobiology

 A broken tooth beside the skeleton of a dicynodont from the Tropidostoma Assemblage Zone has been attributed to Aelurognathus, indicating that it scavenged.
 The bones of the back of the skeleton are the most scattered, suggesting that the Aelurognathus individuals fed on the rear of the carcass, removing the hind limbs to reach the soft underside.
 The small incisor teeth of Aelurognathus indicate that it was not able to crush bone but more likely stripped flesh from its prey like the modern-day wild dog Lycaon pictus.
 Bite marks on the bones of the skeleton were unlikely to have been made by Aelurognathus and may be an indication that another predator killed the dicynodont.

+In 2026, a paper by Pevsner et al. described postcranial remains - as well as an additional skull - belonging to Aelurognathus, from the Daptocephalus Assemblage zone in the Karoo Basin.
+The material includes a near-complete series of dorsal vertebrae and ribs, complete pelvic girdle, hind limbs, feet, and a nearly complete tail.
+Notably, the tail of Aelurognathus is proportionally longer than in any other gorgonopsian known thus far.
+The specimen may represent an immature individual, based on the incomplete fusion of the cuboid, as well as its smaller size when compared with the holotype individual.